Citrix MCS: What Is It and How Does It Work?

 How Citrix MCS Works

 Using application programming interfaces (APIs), Citrix MCS configures, starts, stops and deletes virtual machines (VMs) through the underlying hypervisor.
-This is done by utilizing a master virtual machine (VM) to create copies—also called linked clones—to provision virtual desktops in a one-to-one ratio (one image per one user).
+This is done by utilizing a master virtual machine to create copies—also called linked clones—to provision virtual desktops in a one-to-one ratio (one image per one user).
 The clones include an identity disk that connects back to the master image; a differencing disk is used to separate the VMs from each other; and, optionally, a personal vDisk, Citrix’s dedicated virtual disk stores users’ files, settings and other data

 Deployment Options